-On behalf of the City of Greater Geelong and the Project Steering Group, I have great pleasure in presenting the Southeast Bellarine Coast 4W-Collendina (Buckley Park Foreshore Reserve) Coastal and Marine Management Plan.
+On behalf of the City of Greater Geelong, and the Project Steering Group, I have great pleasure in presenting the Southeast Bellarine Coast (4W-Collendina) Coastal and Marine Management Plan.

 Since 2021, we have been working towards developing a management plan for the Southeast Bellarine Coast, which includes the foreshore dune running from 4W at Fellows Rd, Point Lonsdale, through Buckley Park Foreshore Reserve Collendina at Bonnyvale Rd.

-We also wanted the plan to consider the connectivity of the coastal lakes of the Lonsdale Lake Wildlife Reserve, moonah woodland and adjoining foreshore areas, which all work together to form an important landscape-scale biolink.
+The plan considers the connectivity of the adjacent coastal lakes of the Lonsdale Lake Wildlife Reserve, moonah woodland and adjoining foreshore areas, which all work together to form an important landscape-scale biolink.

-During the development phase of the proposed management plan, the context in which we were planning changed.
-The release of the Marine and Coastal Act 2018, and subsequent strategy and policy, meant there was more emphasis on state-wide protection of marine environment.
+The release of the Marine and Coastal Act 2018, and subsequent strategy and policy, meant there was more emphasis on state-wide protection of marine environments.
 A marine spatial planning framework was also introduced.
-To address these changes, we have developed this coastal and marine management plan.
+To address these changes, this coastal and marine management plan has been developed.

-The cornerstone of this plan is an ongoing need to recognise, protect and enhance our natural areas.
+The cornerstone of this plan is the ongoing need to recognise, protect and enhance our natural areas.
 It has been informed by the views of the Wadawurrung Traditional Owners, a highly engaged community, private landholders, land managers and stakeholders.

-To meet the needs of this unique, remote, and environmentally significant coastal environment, the plan focuses on collaborative management of the landscape, as well as objectives for best-practice action.
+To meet the needs of this unique, remote, and environmentally significant coastal environment, the plan focuses on management of the landscape, and best-practice action.
 As well as factoring in the increasing impacts of sea-level rise caused by climate change, it also considers the needs of an ever-growing number of locals and visitors, whose enjoyment of this coastline must be balanced against the need to protect the area for the benefit of future generations.